bor0/gidti/manuscript/chapter2.md

 ### 2.3.3.
 Formal proofs

 We've seen how we can construct proofs with truth tables.
 However, if our statements involve the use of quantifiers, then doing proofs with truth tables is impossible.
 Three-column proofs, in contrast, contain many details.
 Ideally, the proof should be short, clear and concise about what we want to prove.
-Therefore, we will try to prove the same statement by means of a formal proof.
+Therefore, we will try to prove a statement by means of a formal proof.

 To prove that {$$}A \land B \to B{/$$}, we start by assuming that {$$}A \land B{/$$} is true, since otherwise the statement is vacuously true by definition for implication.
 If {$$}A \land B{/$$} is true, then both {$$}A{/$$} and {$$}B{/$$} are true by definition of `and`, that is, we can conclude {$$}B{/$$}.